 The Deep Magic is the essence of reality.
 The High Lord sang the world into existence, then sang the seed of the Great Tree into existence, placing it into the world.

-As the High Lord was singing the elves into existence as a magical energy field to take care of the Life of the world as represented by the Great Tree, the Dragons appeared from “somewhere else,” and the world became imperfect/out-of-balance.
-Sorex, the First Dragon, was a being of immense power, drawn to the world by the High Lord’s song.
+As the High Lord was singing the elves into existence as a magical energy field to take care of the Life of the world as represented by the Great Tree, Sorex, the First Dragons appeared from “somewhere else,” and the world became imperfect/out-of-balance.
+Sorex, a being of immense power, was drawn to the world by the notes of High Lord’s song.

 A true elf has no form or body and is separate from other true elves only in the notes they sing in the world.
 They are creatures of essence and magic and creation.
 They are beings who live outside of time.
 They were with the Singer when he sang them into the world.
 They have felt the world as it has changed through time.
 Their harmonies grow and change and flow and ebb with the world of Erldworn.
 They are powerful beings.